 There are some aspects of the documentation that agencies need not follow in preparing capital budget requests.
 Also, there have been some recent changes in the capital request module that are not reflected in the detailed instructions.
-Those exceptions to the documentation will be set in the applicable sections below.
-Agencies should prioritize their submissions.
-The instructions for doing so are included in the detailed instructions that can be found under the link provided above.

-Project submissions that do not have complete and/or accurate information are not guaranteed consideration for inclusion in the Governor's introduced budget.
+Those exceptions to the documentation will be discussed in the applicable sections below.
+Project submissions that contain incomplete or inaccurate information may not be considered for inclusion in the Governor's introduced budget.